Estimated reading time: 3 minutes

 Q: How do we handle a situation where an investment is funded between me and my IRA, but the investment needs additional capital?

 A: If you (your IRA or personally) own at least 50% of the investment, the investment becomes a disqualified entity.
 Funding additional capital as a subsequent transaction can be problematic.
+It's always best to consult with your tax advisor.

 Q: What if I wanted to buy land in a foreign country (Mexico) that is not going to generate income for a a few years?